SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * ``small_overview_tables``

     Whether the small overview tables should be created.
-    Small tables are giving overview about 'config','parameters','derived_parameters_trajectory', 'results_trajectory'.
+    Small tables are giving overview about 'config', 'parameters', 'derived_parameters_trajectory', 'results_trajectory'.

 * ``large_overview_tables``

     Whether to add large overview tables.
-This encompasses information about every derived parameter and result and the explored parameters in every single run.
+These encompass information about every derived parameter and result and the explored parameters in every single run.
-    If you want small HDF5 files, this is the first option to set to False.
+    If you want small HDF5 files set to ``False`` (default).

 * ``results_per_run``

     Expected results you store per run.
-If you give a good/correct estimate storage to HDF5 file is much faster in case you store LARGE overview tables.
+If you give a good/correct estimate, storage to HDF5 file is much faster in case you want ``large_overview_tables``.

     Default is 0, i.e. the number of results is not estimated!